rohanchandra-cpe/UVADSA_MRCNN/README.md

 Using mrcnn-implementation.py
 * First call train() (make sure train() is uncommented and visualize_images is commented)
+   * You can adjust the number of epochs the training runs for on line 269, the number of steps per epoch on line 57, and the learning rate on line 60.
+The majority of the hyperparameters for training are contained in the myMaskRCNNConfig class on line 44.
 * Comment train() out and uncomment visualize_images()
 * Check the logs folder and you should see a folder containing the most recent weights
    * Change SURGERY_WEIGHTS_PATH in visualize_images to contain the path to "mask_rcnn_maskrcnn_config_0002.h5"